jstringhamMetro/jstringhamMetro/README.md

-- This is my work account.
-I build and maintain mappy web applications for [Oregon Metro](www.oregonmetro.gov).
+This is my work account.
+I design and build mappy web applications for [Oregon Metro](www.oregonmetro.gov).

-- Contact me at julie.stringham@oregonmetro.gov!
+Contact me at julie.stringham@oregonmetro.gov!

 <!---
 jstringhamMetro/jstringhamMetro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.